-In the consumer lending industry, a cash advance is also known as a payday loan.
+In the consumer lending industry, a cash advance is also known as a payday loans in Singapore.
 Here, a licensed moneylender lends money based on the paycheck of the applicant.
 The lender would lend cash, which will be paid on the next payday.
 If the borrower decides to extend the loan, they will incur additional interest.

 Admittedly, payday loans can incur higher interest rates than a merchant or a credit card cash advance.
 Nevertheless, it is chosen by individuals who have difficulty applying for a credit card.
 Payday loan applications are faster and easier to process.

 Pros and cons

 Remember that this type of loan works in certain situations.
 It is important that you reflect on your personal finances first and assess if this is the right financial decision for you.
 For many, a cash advance is a savior.
 Here are some of the advantages of this transaction: